pietrorea/pietrorea.com/src/content/2020-12-13-debugging-how-you-think-about-code-signing.md

 ## Tip #5: Understand where artifacts originate and how they propagate

 One of the primary sources of confusion for me was the fact that provisioning profiles are _everywhere_.
 You see them on the developer portal, inside a hidden folder on your Mac, in Xcode and embedded in the app's binary.
-This it disconcerting for a beginner.
+This is disconcerting for a beginner.
 Is it all the same document?
 Where does it originate?
 Where does it go first and where does it go next?
 It’s a similar story for certificates and entitlements.

 Along the way, Apple tried to be helpful by adding automatic code signing features to Xcode.
 Letting Xcode take care of code signing and provisioning is great if your use case is simple.
 But if you have to roll up your sleeves and manage code signing manually, I've found the automatic features to make everything more confusing because now there’s no single source of truth (which used to be the developer portal) and there are more places where you see the same artifacts.